16 Surprising Things You Never Knew About the Emmy Awards

 Winners must pay $400 for their own statuette

 Some Emmy award winners must fork over a pretty penny if they wish to take home a statuette.
 Because each trophy costs an estimated $400 to make, the Television Academy often charges extra fees if certain winners (such as large writing teams) want to receive multiple statuettes.
-You probably didn’t know these surprising things about the Academy Awards, either.

 The shortest Emmy acceptance speech was 11 words long